 The SQE brings flexibility and choice.
 It’s up to students to decide how to get to those SQE assessments, although most will adopt the traditional conversion course – plus – vocational course structure.
 Qualifying Work Experience allows individuals to acquire relevant experience in a wider context than the old training contracts - this should improve flexibility and access.
 The SBAQs aim to place less emphasis on traditional exam skills like composition and essay writing and more emphasis on the application of law and judgement.
 The University’s PgDL aims to address these skills while preserving emphasis on critical thinking and communication skills, which students and employers value.

+You may be wondering, “can I be a solicitor without a law degree?”.
+The answer is that you absolutely can.
 One of the main changes under the SQE system is that to qualify, solicitors do not need a law degree or equivalent.
 However, to pass the SQE assessments, a candidate will need a thorough knowledge of the law in England and Wales – which is where ULaw’s conversion courses come in.
 These will help prepare you for the challenges of both SQE1 and SQE2.

 The SQE is designed for aspiring solicitors.
 Most students who pass SQE1&2 will go on to do two years Qualifying Work Experience before qualifying as a solicitor.
 Although this experience can be gained out of sequence